Technical Documentation: What It Is and How to Do It Well

 Without such a hierarchy, it is very difficult to find what you’re looking for when you’re working with one of the many Firebase services.

 Technical documentation usually consists of information that is entirely new to its target audience.
-In such a case, it becomes all the more important to present the information in a way that allows readers to understand it easily.
-Excessive use of technical jargon and complex language can make it difficult for new readers to quickly read and grasp the concepts.
-Simple language can also assist experienced users in quickly finding information, and your team members have to answer fewer questions from the users.
+In this case, it becomes all the more important to present the information in a way that allows readers to understand it easily.
+Excessive use of tech jargon and complex language can make it difficult for new readers to quickly read and grasp the concepts.

 Here are a few key points you can keep in mind to make your technical documentation simpler: